vgewilliam/Cycling_Trajectories_WLDA/README.md

-Here is the source code for the article entitled "*Informed sampling and recommendation of cycling routes: leveraging crowd-sourced trajectories with weighted-latent Dirichlet allocation*"
+Here is the source code for the article entitled "*Informed sampling and recommendation of cycling routes: leveraging crowd-sourced trajectories with weighted-latent Dirichlet allocation*".

 ## Hardware Requirement